Find more Neurodiversity Arts Conference Events

-The Neurodiversity Arts Conference is a variety of arts and theatre-based workshops taking place across 3 different venues (and virtually) in Winnipeg, Manitoba on Dec.
-3rd/2022.
+The Neurodiversity Arts Conference is a variety of arts and performance-based workshops taking place across 3 different venues (and virtually) in Winnipeg, Manitoba on April.
+15 and 22nd/2023.

 Stand-Up Comedy Workshop with Lara Rae